-Gas generators give you instant power, but they require you to refill the generator with gasoline.
+Gas and propane generators give you instant power, but they require you to refill the generator with gasoline or propane.
 They can also be quite loud, which may cause restrictions on where you can use them.
 Gasoline is also difficult to store long term and will be a precious commodity in an emergency situation.
 Additionally, a loud generator could make you a target for thieves.

 Thanks to modern technology, you can effectively harness the power of the sun to run your devices, or even store it in a battery pack for future use.
 Generally, solar power has a relatively slow recharge time between uses, but it is a renewable source.
 Another benefit of solar is they run quietly, thereby allowing you to use them anywhere without having to worry about noise restrictions.

 There are two popular types of solar panels on the market: monocrystalline and polycrystalline.